pingcap/docs/performance-tuning-overview.md

 ### Step 6.
 Evaluate the tuning results

-After Applying the tuning solution, you need to evaluate the results:
+After applying the tuning solution, you need to evaluate the results:

 - If the tuning objective is reached, the entire tuning project is completed successfully.
 - If the tuning objective is not reached, you need to repeat Step 2 to Step 6 in this document until the tuning objective is reached.